well-typed/large-records/large-records-benchmarks/report/README.md

 the simplifier is also what continues on through the compilation pipeline, of course.

+There is no explicit support for generics in `superrecord`, so we instead we use translation from and to JSON as a substitute; the way that these are defined in `superrecord` is somewhat reminiscent of how generic functions are defined in `GHC.Generics`.
+To `ToJSON` benchmark then would be an example of a generic _consumer_, whereas the `ParseJSON` benchmark would be an example of a generic _producer_.

 ### Record construction

 This uses the source plugin, but it offers merely syntactic sugar, it does not